virajparmaj/Profit-Stabilization-Predictive-Risk-Retention/interview_eda.md

 **Standardization** means putting continuous variables on a comparable scale by centering around zero and scaling by the standard deviation.

 ### Why This
-This mattered because models do not understand raw survey coding semantics.

 For example, a model should not treat insurance codes `1, 2, 3, 4` as if category `4` is “twice” category `2`.
 One-hot encoding prevents that kind of false numeric interpretation.